 Look for multiple-choice exams from your country to evaluate LLMs’ knowledge.
-Prioritize exams in languages other than Spanish and/or focused on cultural topics (e.g., history, literature).
+Prioritize exams in languages other than Spanish and/or focused on cultural topics (e.g. history, literature).
 We will use these questions and answers to extend the open INCLUDE benchmark.

-April 9 - April 28 (EXTENDED) | max 1 point
+April 9 - May 31 (EXTENDED) | max 1 point

 - Per team: